Preparing for Pikey Peak, Nepal

 Getting cash: Cash is preferred in Nepal, and ATMs and money-changers are available at the airport and in Kathmandu but will be very limited elsewhere.
 It's advisable to get cash for tips and personal expenses before leaving Kathmandu, as many places and taxis only accept cash.

 Debit and credit cards: Bringing two debit cards is advisable, just in case one doesn’t work.
 We recommend the Charles Schwab Investor Debit Card because it will refund you all ATM withdrawal fees.
-A credit card with no foreign transaction fees will be helpful for souvenir purchases from certain shops, hotel stays, and restaurants in bigger cities.
+A cred this is called a spreadsheet it's replanning it's replan planning in here Technology tech techit card with no foreign transaction fees will be helpful for souvenir purchases from certain shops, hotel stays, and restaurants in bigger cities.

 Regarding tips: Basic facilities like meals and accommodation are included in your trip cost, but tips for the staff are not covered.
 A suggested amount of $250 per participant is typically divided among the staff, with the guide receiving 25-30% of the total.